silverclaw/RemoteCL/README.md

 This isn't an actual OpenCL implementation; it serves as a bridge between an application and some other, real implementation available elsewhere.

 Not all OpenCL calls are implemented; only the set of calls that I needed for my own uses.
 More functionality can be added when required.
+For a list of which OpenCL functions are currently forwarded, see `client/exports.def`.

 I'm not particularly proud of the code; it works, which is what I needed.
 Pieces have been rewritten several times which lead to the overall design being a bit inconsistent, but hopefully it still all makes sense.
 Improvement and suggestions are thus welcome.